 Size and Excessive Weight

-If large or overweight, a pet’s size can contribute to the excessive strain on the joint.
+If large or overweight, a pet’s size can contribute to excessive strain on the joint.
 “One of the biggest factors I have seen in determining if rehabilitation alone, without surgery, will be successful is the size of the patient,” says Dr. Jessica Pizzillo, DVM, CCRP.
 “Very few patients over 35 pounds have desirable outcomes without surgery.”

 In addition, trying to help a dog lose weight while recovering from a cruciate rupture is challenging because part of the recovery involves exercise restriction.
 With surgery, we can fix the dog’s cruciate ligament, work through the normal recovery, and then begin an appropriate diet and exercise program for weight loss.